wozo/Leaflet-Maps-Marker/readme.txt

 * display a list of markers below layer maps
 * show standalone maps in fullscreen mode
 * support for microformat geo-markup to make your maps machine-readable
+* support for custom marker timestamps for more precise KML animations
 * create QR code images for standalone maps in fullscreen mode
 * automatically add meta-tags with location information to maps
 * automatically add microformat geo-markup to maps